 What is a U-Shaped Kitchen Design

 A U-shaped kitchen layout design is a kitchen design that features three walls of cabinets or appliances.
 This design is ideal for a maximize kitchen space as it provides ample storage and counter space.
 The U-shape also helps create a natural work triangle that can make the kitchen more efficient and easier to work in.
 A U-shaped kitchen is one of the most popular kitchen layouts.
-It’s usually preferred by couples who share cooking chores.
+It’s usually preferred by families who share cooking chores.
 Since the person doing the washing up has easy access to all countertops and appliances, there is less time wasted.

 => Related Service: Full Kitchen Remodel Service in California | Guilin Cabinets

-3 Types of U-shaped kitchen layouts:
+3 Types of U-shaped Kitchen Layouts:

-Classic U-Shaped Kitchen – Straight-run layout:
+Classic U-Shaped Kitchen, Straight-run Layout:

 This type of kitchen is made up of three walls, with cabinetry and appliances on each wall and an open end for access.
 It gives you the ability to work on all three sides of the kitchen, creating a functional and efficient workspace.